DJCoombes/Cookbook/docs/Soup/Tomato Soup.md

 3. Add the diced tomatoes to the pot, along with a generous pinch of salt and pepper.
 Cook until the tomatoes are soft and have released their juices.
 4. Transfer the soup mixture to a blender or use an immersion blender to puree the soup until smooth.
 5. Return the soup to the pot and bring it to a simmer.
 Tear some fresh basil leaves and add them to the soup, reserving a few for garnish.

+!!! note
+    If you want to add a bit of spice, this is a great time to add a tablespoon of harissa.

 6. Adjust the seasoning with additional salt and pepper if needed.
 7. Serve hot, garnished with fresh basil leaves.